Light propagation and gravitational lensing effects in charged Kalb-Ramond spacetime in nonlinear electrodynamics: Lens equation and observables

 For illustrative purposes, the data contained in these tables for angular separation and the relationship of the flow of the first image with the others can be visualized through the panels found in the Fig. (\ref{SP24}).
 Thus, note in the continuous black curve (on the left) that the angular separation for the canonical field case reaches a minimum point and then increases again, a behavior that is consistent with table \ref{TAB1A}.
 However, for the phantom case (red dotted curve on the left), the angular separation continues to decrease as the Lorentz violation parameter approaches $l\,\approx{0.1}$ and this behavior is in accordance with the table \ref{TAB1B}.
 In the panel to the right of the Fig. (\ref{SP24}), we can observe that in the continuous blue curve, the flux ratio of the first image to the others reaches a maximum value and then begins to decrease as the Lorentz symmetry violation parameter approaches $l\,\approx{0.1}$.
 This behavior is consistent with the data contained in table \ref{TAB1A}.
 On the other hand, this same quantity for the phantom case (dashed red curve) shows an increasing behavior in this interval and can be observed in table \ref{TAB1B}.

-In tables \ref{TAB1C} and \ref{TAB1D}, we constructed data for some observables related to the non-extreme BH, taking into account the BH data at the center of our galaxy and, respectively, considering the case where the field is canonical $\xi=1$ and the phantom case $\xi\,=-1$.
+In tables \ref{TAB1C} and \ref{TAB1D}, we constructed data for some observables related to the non-extreme BH $M=1.2\,Q$, taking into account the BH data at the center of our galaxy and, respectively, considering the case where the field is canonical $\xi=1$ and the phantom case $\xi\,=-1$.
 In this way, we fixed the Lorentz symmetry violation parameter $l\,=0.2$ and then varied the parameter that controls the nonlinearity.
 We have created a graphical representation of how varying the parameter that controls nonlinearity is modifying the angular separation and magnification associated with the image flow, which can be seen in Fig. (\ref{SP35}).

-In the red dotted panel on the left of Fig. (\ref{SP35}), the angular separation assumes slightly increasing values for the phantom case, as the nonlinearity parameter tends to $\gamma\to{1}$, in accordance with table \ref{TAB1D}.
-In the case where the field is canonical (black continuous curve), the angular separation reaches a maximum point at $\gamma\,\approx0.19$, and then this quantity begins to have an imaginary contribution that does not appear in the table \ref{TAB1C}, since the smallest value chosen was $\gamma=\,0.2$.
+{In the red dotted curve of the panel to the left Fig. (\ref{SP35}), the angular separation assumes slightly increasing values for the phantom case, as the nonlinearity parameter tends to $\gamma\to{1}$, in accordance with table \ref{TAB1D}.
+In the case where the field is canonical (black continuous curve), the angular separation reaches a maximum point at $\gamma\,\approx0.187$, and then this quantity begins to have an imaginary contribution that does not appear in the table \ref{TAB1C}, since the smallest value chosen was $\gamma=\,0.2$.}

-In the panel on the right of the Fig. (\ref{SP35}) dotted red curve, we have the curve that relates the flow in the first image with the others for the phantom field and note that it decreases as the nonlinearity parameter tends to $\gamma\,\to{1}$, a behavior that is in accordance with the data presented in the table \ref{TAB1D}.
+{In the panel to the right of Fig. (\ref{SP35}), we have the curve that relates the flux in the first image to the others for the phantom field, and we observe that it decreases as the nonlinearity parameter tends to $\gamma\,\to{1}$, a behavior that is consistent with the data presented in table \ref{TAB1D} (see the dotted red curve).
 On the other hand, for the canonical case (continuous blue curve), this quantity tends to increase as the parameter approaches $\gamma\,\to{1}$ and is consistent with the table \ref{TAB1C}.
-However, for the value of the parameter $\gamma\,\approx0.19$, this quantity, as well as the angular separation (continuous black curve on the left), begins to have an imaginary contribution.
+However, for the value of the parameter $\gamma\,\approx0.187$, this quantity, as well as the angular separation (continuous black curve on the left), begins to have an imaginary contribution.}